Landscape paintings

 The landscape has always been central to my work.
 The sand dunes and pine forests of my youth on the Sefton coast are the first impression upon which everything else is overlaid.
 We cannot separate landscape from memory.

 The ever shifting weather means that the view is never the same.
-Spectacular changes can occur in seconds.
-Then I might rush for a camera but more often I just stand and watch the show.
+Spectacular changes occur in seconds and what was familiar can be transformed by no more than a beam of sunlight into something new and strange.

-I rarely sketch directly from the landscape – even if there was time to catch something so fleeting.
-The images I try to capture are those in my minds eye – the distillation of years of looking and absorbing.
+The images I try to capture are those in my minds eye – the distillation of decades of looking and absorbing.

-500 million years ago the place where I stand was not a mountain but a shallow tropical sea near the South Pole where ancient sea creatures endured a rain of ash and lava fom now extinct super volcanoes taller than Everest.
-Their remains are visible everywhere in the rocks.
+500 million years ago this vantage was not a mountain but a shallow tropical sea at the South Pole where ancient sea creatures endured a rain of ash and lava from now extinct super volcanoes taller than Everest.
+Their fossilised remains are visible everywhere in the rocks, sometimes ground and smashed by the passage of glaciers.

-Then there are signs of human occupation – ancient burial mounds and hill forts made by people whose labours changed the landscape so profoundly.
+Then there are signs of human occupation – ancient burial mounds and hill forts made by people whose labours over time changed the landscape so profoundly.

 The paintings are in oil on glossy card or photo paper.
 I use a variety of techniques many of which are derived from print making.